KolmogorovLab/longread_somatic_nf/README.md

 ```

 ## Inputs and Parameters
 The current version of the pipeline takes tumor-only long-read cell lines in bam format.
-The `nextflow.config` file specifies the path of the `reads` as well as the path of the reference fasta genome, labeled as `ref`.
-These two parameters are **required** and must be updated with the proper paths of the input long-reads and reference file.
-The current configuration file shows the following:
+The parameters of these `reads` and the reference file, `ref` are **required** parameters that must be specified at the command line.
+An example of the how the nextflow script can be run at the command line is below.

 ```
-params {
-    reads = "/data/KolmogorovLab/julieZelaya/LongReadCancerPipeline/HCC1954.chr22.bam"
-    ref = "/data/KolmogorovLab/references/grch38_chr.fasta"
-}
+nextflow run masterPipeline.nf --reads reads.bam --ref reference.fasta

 ```

 ## Running Nextflow Pipeline